As Breaks the Wave Upon the Sea

-An Advance Sale Discount price of $10.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $14.50/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price for this title has expired.
+For those who prefer to pay by check, the price is $21/book (which includes shipping + applicable sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 About The Author

 Robert Wallace has received a Writers’ Fellowship from the NC Arts Council.
 He has published fiction in the Bryant Literary Review, the Raleigh News & Observer, and the International Journal of Comparative Literature and Translation Studies as well as in the anthology Racing Home: New Short Stories by Award Winning North Carolina Writers.
 He has critiqued manuscripts for the North Carolina Writers’ Network for the past twenty years.
 He is a two-time winner of the Doris Betts’ Fiction Prize.
 Wallace’s novel A Hold on Time was published by Paper Journey Press in 2007.
 He lives in Durham, North Carolina.